 By adding a series of videos to YouTube, you’re already accessing the second largest search engine.
 Remember to create a catchy but keyword rich title, add a description and keywords and an eye-catching thumbnail.
 Google will index your video if you transcribe it, and make sure you include a video sitemap.

-Think about what your audience are searching for.
+Think about what your audience is searching for.
 Can you provide a video to solve a problem for them, e.g. a white board session.
 Why not crowdsource issues or problems on social media and then run a video series to answer them?
 Video can also help improve dwell time on your site which gives Google signals that it’s quality content.

 Get the most out of your video